jbandela/Rappel-Compose-Algorithms-not-Iterators/01_intro.md

   });
 ```
 Note:
-We have gotten away from our pipeline style a bit.
+* We have gotten away from our pipeline style a bit.
+* This is actually continuation passing style

 --
 ### Output
 ```c++